pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 You can see the full list of commands accepted by the bot at [this page](https://prow.tidb.io/command-help?repo=pingcap%2Ftidb).

-Here are the most frequent commands you're gonna use during a review:
+Here are the most frequently used commands you're going to use during a review:

 * `/cc @reviewer` requests a review from the reviewer.
 * `/assign @committer` assigns a committer to help merge the pull request